Did you ever make a promise to yourself that you were going to get healthier?

 Sure, some people are naturally happier than others.
 But there are things you can consciously do to be happier.
 And guess what…they’re all free.

-So if you want to be happier…which, well, who doesn’t, there’s a few things to do.
+So if you want to be happier…which, well, who doesn’t, there are a few things to do.
 Practice gratitude.
 Help others.
 Limit negative disruptions.
 Learn how to meditate.

 This stuff is proven to increase happiness, so give it a shot…and turn that frown, upside-down!